I have ebooks, audios and videos sitting on my hard drive that I’ve never consumed. I bet you do, too.

 The next place of growth for service professionals and information marketers is to take all the free information you research and produce for your clients, synthesize it, and give it back to people in a practical, DO-able format: a paid class.

 If you want people to consume your information, teach people how to consume it and use it.
 This will set you apart from the crowd.

 The reason people spend money on your webinars and live classes is that:

 - They get to ask questions of the teacher

 - They get to learn in a group environment, where they can brainstorm ideas and feel supported while they learn

 - They can apply what they’re learning and get feedback right away

 - They walk away with a do-able action plan

-Even offering free webinars and teleseminars sets you apart from the crowd in your industry, because it allows people to receive a chunk of information (about an hours’ worth), learn how to apply it, and ask questions to clarify points.
-If you’re not offering free webinars and teleseminars as part of your marketing plan, now is a good time to start.
+Even offering free webinars sets you apart from the crowd in your industry because it allows people to receive a chunk of information (about an hours’ worth), learn how to apply it, and ask questions to clarify points.
+If you’re not offering free webinars as part of your marketing plan, now is a good time to start.
 Just make sure you have a plan for helping your audience consume that class material.

 What students want today